Schedule

 • Write!
 Build out your paper from your Project Notes and brief Outline – write something outside of what you’ve already done for Paper #3

-• Write – and submit to Moodle assignment before class
+• Write – and submit to Moodle assignment before class – just turn in something you’ve started writing

 • Your draft should include a rough introduction – perhaps in 2 or 3 ¶s? – culminating in a clear statement of your thesis.
 Draw in your reader, announce your topic, lay out the question your paper will examine, tell us how you’ll answer that question, and present a statement of your thesis.